BluWrap

 Venture Round in 2014

-BluWrap specializes in shelf-life technology and solutions aimed at transforming fresh food supply chains globally.
-The company has developed an innovative fuel cell technology system that utilizes oxygen management techniques to create a controlled atmosphere environment.
-This technology naturally extends the shelf-life of perishable proteins, enabling suppliers to transport fresh fish and other protein products by ocean freight instead of airfreight.
-As a result, BluWrap allows for the delivery of high-quality, fresh products without the need for ice.
-Founded in 2006 and based in San Francisco, California, BluWrap also has operations in Talcahuano, Chile.
-The company was previously known as Global Fresh Foods, Inc. before rebranding in September 2013.
+BluWrap is a company that specializes in shelf-life technology and solutions for fresh food supply chains globally.
+Founded in 2006 and based in San Francisco, California, with operations in Talcahuano, Chile, BluWrap has developed a unique fuel cell technology system that employs oxygen management techniques to create a controlled atmosphere.
+This all-natural environment significantly extends the shelf-life of perishable proteins, allowing suppliers to transport fresh fish and other protein products by ocean freight instead of airfreight.
+This innovation not only reduces shipping costs but also enhances the quality of the products delivered to customers.
+Formerly known as Global Fresh Foods, Inc., the company rebranded to BluWrap in September 2013.

 BrightVolt